-- Conduct a risk assessment including finding out if your property is in an affected region by contacting the government regulator in your state or territory. - Contact council to see if NOA has been identified in your region and what their regulations are. - Assume NOA is present if the property is in a high, medium or low NOA probability region and take appropriate precautions including implementing an Asbestos Management Plan. - NOA has occasionally been found up to 150m outside NOA identified regions.
+- Conduct a risk assessment including finding out if your property is in an affected region by visiting safework.nsw.gov.au for the NOA in NSW Map. - Contact council to see if NOA has been identified in your region and what their regulations are. - Assume NOA is present if the property is in a high, medium or low NOA probability region and take appropriate precautions including implementing an Asbestos Management Plan. - NOA has occasionally been found up to 150m outside NOA identified regions.
 It is recommended that owners of properties located within 200m of areas identified as having the probability of NOA be aware of NOA and take appropriate precautions where necessary. - The most accurate means of determining if NOA is present is to engage a suitably qualified and experienced geologist or geotechnical engineer to inspect the site (including the subsurface) and provide a report.
 The report will provide details of NOA locations and depths. - Develop an Asbestos Management Plan if NOA is present.